stablestud/adsorber/README.md

 ### Default help screen of `adsorber help`
 ```
-Usage: adsorber <operation> [<options>]
+Usage: adsorber <operation> [<options>|--help]

-(Ad)sorber blocks ads by 'absorbing' and dumbing them into void.
+(Ad)sorber blocks ads by "absorbing" and dumbing them into void.
            (with the help of the hosts file)

-Operations:
+Operations (required):
   setup   - setup necessary things needed for Adsorber
               e.g., create backup file of hosts file,
                     create scheduler which updates the host file once a week
             However this should've been done automatically.
   update  - update hosts file with newest ad servers
   restore - restore hosts file to its original state
-            (it does not remove the schedule, this should be used temporary)
+           (it does not remove the scheduler, this should be used temporary)
-  revert  - reverts the hosts file to the last applied host file.
+  revert  - reverts the hosts file to the last applied (previous) host file.
-  remove  - completely remove changes made by Adsorber
+  disable - completely remove changes made by Adsorber
-              e.g., remove scheduler (if set)
+              e.g., disable scheduler (if set)
                     restore hosts file to its original state
   version - show version of this shell script
   help    - show this help

-Options: (optional)
-  -s,  --systemd           - use Systemd ...
-  -c,  --cron              - use Cronjob as scheduler (use with 'setup')
-  -ns, --no-scheduler      - skip scheduler creation (use with 'setup')
+Options (optional):
   -y,  --yes, --assume-yes - answer all prompts with 'yes'
   -f,  --force             - force the update if no /etc/hosts backup
                              has been created (dangerous)
   -h,  --help              - show specific help of specified operations
+                             (e.g 'adsorber update --help)
+  --noformatting           - turn off coloured and formatted output

+Scheduler specifc options (use with 'setup'):
+  -ns, --no-scheduler      - skip scheduler creation
+  -s,  --systemd           - use Systemd ...
+  -c,  --cron              - use Cronjob as scheduler
+  -H,  --hourly            - run scheduler once hourly
+  -D,  --daily                              ... daily
+  -W,  --weekly                             ... weekly
+  -M,  --monthly                            ... monthly
+  -Q,  --quarterly                          ... quarterly (4x a year)
+  -S,  --semiannually                       ... semiannually (2x a year)
+  -Y,  --yearly                             ... yearly

+Config files are located at: /usr/local/etc/adsorber/

 Documentation: https://github.com/stablestud/adsorber
 If you encounter any issues please report them to the Github repository.